Operational resilience – how actuaries can play their part

 Over de auteur

-Eamonn Phelan FSAI CERA
+Eamonn Phelan BAFS FSAI

-is principal and consulting actuary at Milliman Dublin
+Principal and consulting actuary at Milliman Dublin.